The Parks and Countryside Service provides education in ‘the outdoor classroom’ for thousands of school children every year.

 Pudsey Park Visitor Centre

-To book a self-guided class visit to Tropical World, download the booking form attached below and return to the email address at the bottom of the form.
+To book a self-guided class visit to Tropical World, download the booking form attached in the documents section and return to the email address at the bottom of the form.

 Tudors at Temple Newsam

 One of our most popular education sessions is Tudor re-enactment at Temple Newsam, Home Farm.
 Dress up and find out what it was like to live in Tudor times for a day.